hannesm/platform-blog/Signing-the-opam-repository.md

 ### Trust chain and revocation

 Opam is distributed with some RM keys, and the opam client has a local repository (in some commit C).
-Local state, which include the view of valid RM keys, might be preserved in `.opam` somewhere.
+Local state, which includes some valid RM keys, is preserved in `.opam`.
 To update the repository, all commits between C and HEAD are fetched, the most recent is expected to be done by the snapshot bot.
 First, the validity of the snapshot key is verified by checking its signatures (which might involve reading and validating more repository manager keys).

-Keys are stored in files `keys/dev/<id>` (where `<id>` might be a mail address, or the GitHub user account), self-signed, also signed by RM keys, and signed by the snapshot bot.
+Public keys are stored in the repository, each in a file `keys/<id>` (where `<id>` might be a mail address, or the GitHub user account), self-signed, also signed by at least one RM key, and signed by the snapshot bot.

-Revocation of keys is done by replacing the specific key with `deleted` or a freshly generated public key.
-This key certainly needs to be signed with a quorum of repository managers, or in the renewal case, with the old key.
+Revocation of keys is done by replacing the specific key with the string `deleted`.
+This needs to be signed by a quorum of RMs.
+For key renewal, the old key is replaced with the new, and signed by both old and new, in addition to a quorum of RMs.

-~~hannes fell asleep here
+To prevent name squatting (and since merging a GitHub pull request does not include any signature, thus could be faked by a MITM between GitHub and snapshot bot), the delegation of a newly released package, and each public key, needs to be signed by one RM (thus, getting a RM key allows name squatting, but this can be rolled back once detected).

 ## File formats and hierarchy